 CUNY offers more than 150 undergraduate and graduate certificate and degree programs in health and human services fields, including nursing and allied health.
 The Office's Quick Grid <pdf> provides a snapshot of popular programs at specific campuses.
 Additional academic programs can be found using TIPPS.
-Courses are also offered through Adult & Continuing Education.
+Courses are also offered through Continuing and Professional Education.

-The Office of the University Dean collects, analyzes and disseminates university-wide and college specific data on enrollment, retention, graduation, licensing, demographics, employment and earnings of students in nursing and allied health degree programs.
+The Office of Academic Affairs collects, analyzes and disseminates university-wide and college specific data on enrollment, retention, graduation, licensing, demographics, employment and earnings of students in nursing and allied health degree programs.

 A survey of CUNY Nursing graduates <pdf> was completed in Fall 2008, and examined graduates’ educational experiences, their experiences as new registered nurses (RNs), and their experiences in the labor market.

 - Aligning health professions programs with federal healthcare reform and professional trends;

 - Enhancing the use of technology in health education (distance learning, clinical simulations);

 - Designing projects that promote inter-professional education and collaborative practice;

 - Increasing opportunities for field-based learning, including transition-to-practice programs.

 Youth Studies is an emerging multidisciplinary field that integrates theory, research, public policy, and practice...»